crypt0rr/kb/content/tools/osint/l33tlinked/index.md

 Modified version of CrossLinked.

-Welcome to my modification of CrossLinked (Can be found [here](https://github.com/m8r0wn/CrossLinked)).
+Welcome to my modification of CrossLinked (Can be found on [Github](https://github.com/m8r0wn/CrossLinked)).
 Crosslink/L33tLinked is a LinkedIn scraping tool that utilizes both Google and Bing to grab LinkedIn profiles.
 Whats the use for this?
 Well, collecting all known employees in a comapny can be used on a red-team op for searching for employees that are involved in Data Breaches.
 It's simple enough to take the info you'll recieve here and run the info through the Dehashed/Have I Been Pwned API to determine if the user was affected by a data breach!

 ## Installation